mastodon/documentation/content/en/admin/prerequisites.md

 systemctl restart fail2ban
 ```

+If the service should fail with the error "Failed during configuration: Have not found any log file for sshd jail",
+switch logging to systemd by adding the line `backend=systemd` to the `[sshd]` section.
+You might also have to install the `python3-systemd` package.

 ## Install a firewall and only allow SSH, HTTP and HTTPS ports

 First, install iptables-persistent.
 During installation, it will ask you if you want to keep the current rules–decline.